-Partnering with Lexmark, the company has set its sights on modernizing its warehousing and distribution center systems, including moving to a single output platform for pick tickets and packing slips.
-Replacing the backroom printers in Columbia Sportswear’s retail stores and a modernization of the company’s document workflow is also planned.
-After that, Columbia Sportswear will take its efforts global in an effort to standardize its output platform at 43 locations worldwide.
+Partnering with Lexmark, the company has set its sights on modernising its warehousing and distribution centre systems, including moving to a single output platform for pick tickets and packing slips.
+Replacing the backroom printers in Columbia Sportswear’s retail stores and a modernisation of the company’s document workflow is also planned.
+After that, Columbia Sportswear will take its efforts global in an effort to standardise its output platform at 43 locations worldwide.

 Among Columbia Sportswear’s maxims is “we believe every path leads to something worthwhile.”
-Though it refers to hiking or ski trails and is a metaphor for living a healthy lifestyle, Columbia Sportswear found that its path of output fleet modernization led to several things worthwhile: profound savings, reduced paper consumption, operational efficiencies and heightened environmental friendliness.
+Though it refers to hiking or ski trails and is a metaphor for living a healthy lifestyle, Columbia Sportswear found that its path of output fleet modernisation led to several worthwhile things: profound savings, reduced paper consumption, operational efficiencies and heightened environmental friendliness.